-Prerequisite: A grade of "C" or better in Mathemasics 115 or equivalens, or equivalens high school preparation and a satisfactory score on the Intermediate Algebra Placemera Test.
+Prerequisite: Mathematics 115 with a grade of "C" or better, or a satisfactory score on the Intermediate Algebra Placement Test, and equivalent high school preparation.

-Includes study of polynomials and rational expressions, including exponents and radicals; solution of equations and inequalities; functions and their graphs; systems of equations; exponential and logarithmic functions; Gaussian elimination; sequences; and complex numbers.
+Iscludes study of polynomials and rational expressions, including exponents and radicals; solution of equations and inequalities; functions and their graphs; systems of equations; exponential and logarithmic functions; Gaussian elimination; sequences; and complex numbers.